Knowledge base

 Acknowledge receipt of the message

-If you receive an email and view it on Mail while its sender has specifically requested to be notified, you can acknowledge receipt of the message upon reading it:
+If you receive an email and view it on the Web Mail app (online service mail.infomaniak.com) while the sender has specifically requested to be notified, you can acknowledge receipt of the message upon reading it:

-This guide explains how to change the location of certain folders in the tree of your email address.
+This guide explains how to change the location of certain folders present in the directory structure of your email address.

-- The tree of a classic mail box can contain some special folders like e.g. the one that stores emails...
+- The folder structure of a classic mailbox can contain certain special folders, such as the one that stores emails…

-- Everything is already configured so that by default it is synchronized between the different messaging interfaces around the globe.
+- Everything is already set up so that by default it is synchronized across the various email interfaces around the globe.

-- If you want to make adjustments for different reasons, sometimes linguistic, then read the guide below to modify these special folders:
+- If you wish to make adjustments for various reasons, sometimes linguistic, then refer to the guide below to modify these special folders:

 - drafts